Supporting Muslim Families

 ” The training was led in such great and sensitive way; providing a really useful and engaging variety of direct experiences and emotional accounts, alongside lots of really informative factual information, cultural and religious insight.
 Thank you SO much Manisha, and I’ll look forward to Level 2!”

-This is a 2.5 hour workshop exploring the impact of Islam on perinatal practices as well as the role of healthcare and perinatal practitioners in offering culturally competent care.
+This is a 3-hour training exploring the impact of Islam on perinatal practices as well as the role of healthcare and perinatal practitioners in offering culturally competent care.
 This will be an interactive and reflective workshop discussing:

 - Basics of Islamic beliefs and Muslim practices

 - How to support Muslim families during birth and the postnatal period